NEET Reservations 2021 – Quota for Medical Courses

 Every year lakhs of students aspire to seek admissions into medical courses.
 The qualifying exams are different.
 However, from this year onwards, NEET is declared as the qualifying examination for almost all the medical courses in India.
 NEET (National Entrance cum Eligibility Test) is a single level medical entrance exam conducted by NTA (National Testing Agency) annually.

 NEET 2020 saw the registration of nearly 15.97 Lakh students.
-NEET 2021 Registration shall commence soon.
+NEET 2021 Registrations have commenced from 13th July 2021.
 The conducting body for NEET exams has been transferred to NTA from CBSE.
 However, students need to note that reservations in NEET remain the same.
 To provide an upthrust to the educational aspirations of candidates belonging to the reserved category, reservations are undertaken for such candidates at every round of the entrance.

 NEET 2021 Reservation

 NTA has specified some instructions/criteria in the NEET Application form that are mandatory to be fulfilled to claim back the reservation.
 Listed below is a detailed description of the same.

 85% State Quota for MBBS – NEET Reservation